 1. Prostaglandin-Derived Lash Serums

-Bimatoprost is a prostaglandin analog that was approved by the FDA in 2001 for the treatment of glaucoma.
-However, doctors noticed that one of the side effects of this drug was longer and thicker lashes.
+Did you know that Bimatoprost is a prostaglandin analog that was approved by the FDA in 2001 for the treatment of glaucoma?2 Interestingly, doctors noticed that subjects had an unusual side effect: longer and thicker eyelashes!

 Pro Tip: Bimatoprost is not the only prostaglandin analog!
 Some over-the-counter formulations will use isopropyl cloprostenate, isopropyl phenyl hydroxypentane, dihydroxy cyclopentyl heptane, dechloro dihydroxy difluoro ethylcloprostenolamide.
 These are just to name a few.
 Make sure to read the label.

 While this may sound like a dream come true, there are some potential risks to consider before using a prostaglandin-based lash serum:

 - Eye discoloration